Find Grad Schools

 78% Women

 University of Central Florida comes in at #7 on our list of the most popular colleges offering graduate certificates in education.
 Roughly 71,800 attend the school each year.
 The average in-state tuition for full-time undergraduates is $4,478 per year, while in-state graduate students, on average, pay $6,916 per year.
-For the 2020-2021 academic year, 37 graduate certificates were handed out to education majors at UCF.
-About 78% of this group were women, and 22% were students from an underrepresented racial-ethnic group.
+During the most recent year for which we have data, 37 people received their graduate certificate in education from UCF.
+Around 31% of these students were from an underrepresented racial-ethnic group, and 78% were women.

 #9